jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Password Hashing

 A better strategy is to store the hash of the password.
 A hash is the output of a hash function. **A hash function is a one-way cryptographic function** that produce a seemingly random output that aims to be unique per input.
-Once hashed, the password hash cannot be unhashed.
+Once hashed, the password hash cannot be unhashed (unless there is a weakness in the hashing algorithm used).
 Thus a password hash is ideal for use in storing obscured passwords.

 `HashedPassword = SHA256(Password)`